MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-test-analytics-test-summary.md

 - Test summary for release workflow
 - Test summary for a particular branch
 - Test summary for a particular test file
-- Test summary for a particular test owner
+- Test summary for a particular test owner.

 [!INCLUDE [temp](includes/preview-note.md)]